Microsoft Further Pledges Linux Loyalty, Joins Cloud Native Computing Foundation

 There is rain.
 The rain being your data.

-Buying them one donation at a time (Score:3, Informative)
+Buying them one donation at a time (Score:4, Informative)

 So it is with Microsoft and Linux, but more sinister: As I keep telling you all, Microsoft would like nothing better than to destroy Linux and any other 'competing' operating system.
 Short of that, the annexation and subversion of Linux as a whole is an acceptable alternative to them.
 Insinuating themselves into the Linux community, with moves like expensive 'memberships' in Linux-oriented organzations, is a move in that direction.
 When they have bought enough influence, they can dictate the direction Linux goes.
 Between subverting Linux into 'just another piece of software' that runs UNDER Windows, and the ability to completely exclude any other OS than Windows from even booting up on any modern platform, Microsoft can become the de-facto OWNER of Linux, and then do whatever they please with it.
 Don't ever say you weren't warned.